hallambaker/Mathematical-Mesh/Web/Reference/dare.md

 dare    DARE Message encryption and decryption commands
-    append   Append the specified file as an entry to the specified sequence. archive   Create a new DARE archive and add the specified files decode   Decode a DARE Message.
+    append   Append the specified file as an entry to the specified sequence. archive   Create a new DARE archive and add the specified files copy   Copy sequence contents to create a new sequence removing deleted elements create   Create a new DARE Sequence
+    decode   Decode a DARE Message.
     delete   Delete file from archive index.
     dir   Compile a catalog for the specified sequence.